obsrvbl-oss/flowlogs-reader/README.md

 Amazon's VPC Flow Logs are analagous to NetFlow and IPFIX logs, and can be used for security and performance analysis.
 [Observable Networks](https://observable.net) uses VPC Flow logs as an input to endpoint modeling for security monitoring.

-This project contains a Python library that makes retrieving VPC Flow Logs from Amazon CloudWatch Logs a bit easier.
-The library provides:

-* A data structure that parses the Flow Log records into easily-used Python objects.
-* A utility that makes iterating over all the Flow Log records in a log group very simple.
+This project contains:
+* A utility for working with VPC Flow Logs on the command line
+* A Python library for retrieving and working with VPC Flow logs

+The tools support reading Flow Logs from both [CloudWatch Logs](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/flow-logs-cwl.html) and [S3](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/flow-logs-s3.html).

 The library builds on [boto3](https://github.com/boto/boto3) and should work on both Python 2.7 and 3.4+.